WimPouw/envisionhgdetector/README.md

 If you use this package, please cite:

 Pouw, W. (2024).
-EnvisionHGDetector: Hand Gesture Detection Using a Convolutional Neural Network [Version 0.0.1].
-Retrieved from: https://github.com/WimPouw/envisionhgdetector
+EnvisionHGDetector: Hand Gesture Detection Using a Convolutional Neural Network.
+(Version 0.0.2) [Computer software]. https://github.com/WimPouw/envisionhgdetector

 ### Additional Citations